 When we read we imagine the setting, the people and their emotions as narrated by the author.
 But these images are not like focused photographic images.
 They are more like a collection of impressions or feelings when we dream.
 They are like echoes of the real world.
 The scene is presented in terms of the feelings and motivations of the persons involved.
 This builds anticipation in a way that books do (but movies don’t).
 Erotic fantasies that a responsive woman uses for arousal are psychological, full of anticipation and the idea of others doing things to her.
 The action focuses on bondage, BDSM and penetration.
 Ultimately the action of the fantasy escalates her state of arousal so that the climax of the fantasy coincides with her orgasm.

-Women who masturbate to orgasm rarely talk about the pleasure they enjoy for a number of reasons.
-Women are highly embarrassed to admit the nature of their fantasies.
+Women who masturbate to orgasm rarely talk about the pleasure they enjoy.
+Firstly, responsive women are highly embarrassed to admit the nature of their erotic fantasies.
 This quite natural.
 Our fantasies represent aspects of sex that we find most arousing and taboo.
-Even men do not admit the explicit and crude sexual images that they need to focus on for orgasm.
+Even men do not readily admit the explicit and crude sexual images that they need to focus on for orgasm.
 These are our most private and personal thoughts.
-Most other women react with self-righteous disgust whenever masturbation is mentioned.
+Responsive women also appreciate that most other women react with self-righteous disgust whenever masturbation, clitoral stimulation or sexual fantasies are mentioned.

-A woman knows that the scenarios that she uses for orgasm would be unpleasant and possibly abusive to her if acted out in real life.
-Having a fantasy about a particular sexual activity does not mean that a person wants to engage in that activity in real life or that they would enjoy such activity in reality.
+Women are also reluctant to reveal their fantasies because they know that the scenarios they use for orgasm would be unpleasant in reality.
+Having a fantasy about a particular activity does not mean that a person wants to engage in that activity for real or that they would enjoy such activity in reality.
 Nor does a fantasy represent an unconscious desire.
-This is why women are reluctant to tell anyone, even a lover, what they fantasise about.
+This is, in part, why women are reluctant to tell anyone, even a lover, what they fantasise about.

 Reality and fantasy are further apart for women than for men … (Rachel Swift 1999)